Green Bay Packers fans hate Joe Buck and Troy Aikman. Here's why time won't heal these wounds.

 "It's kind of the world I live in," he said on the podcast.
 "Baseball fans in particular are used to hearing their hometown guys and the team announcers go all summer, and then we show up.
 The deck is kind of stacked against you.
 I have to play it down the middle."

-Aikman defended himself Thursday to the Dallas Morning News.
+Aikman defended himself that year to the Dallas Morning News.
 "I'm surprised they only came up with 25,000," he joked about the petition's signatures goal, before claiming the same level of disinterested interest in the game versus the teams.

 "If you objectively and rationally look at the job these two do, each one has their own issues," Thompson said.
 "Aikman comes not totally prepared, but when it comes to strictly football, he's good.
 There might be some people that Joe Buck just rubs the wrong way.
 That seems to attach itself to Joe Buck."